-Action Details Cost/ Benefit Redu cing Vehicle Emissio ns - Part of the action plan will focus on reducing vehicle Donont exha ust emissions throug h the use of cleaner fuels and technologies.
-The aim of these actio ns will be to increase the proportion of vehicles with reduced emissions to ensure that air quality standards are met.
-NA I /I I Roadside Venicie The City Council will consider the viability of testing of vehicle IVIEd/LOW Emission resurg whose vehicles fail the test will be issued with a fixed penalty notice 2 Improve the The City Council could introduce policies to favour low Med/Low Council Fleet emission vehicles in its own fleet.
+Action Details Cost/ Benefit exha actio ust emissions throug ns will be to increase air quality standards 1 Roadside Vehicle Emission Testing The City Council will consider the viability of testing of vehicle emissions at the roadside.
+If testing proves to be viable drivers whose vehicles fail the test will be issued with a fixed penalty notice Med/Low 2 Improve the Council Fleet The City Council could introduce policies to favour low emission vehicles in its own fleet.
 The council currently operates around vehicles.
 These cover approximately km per year, predominantly within the city.
-All vehicles contribute to air pollution within the City and for that reason the Council operating a Green Fleet Policy which establishes principles to the use of cleaner or alternative technology will set an example to others 3 Share learning The City Council could share its experiences with commercial Low/Low from the Councils vehicle operators greener vehicle fleet 4 Discourage The Council will consider campaigns to raise awareness and to Med/Low drivers from discourage drivers from allowing their engines to idle when engines to idle their vehicles are parked for proforiged periods. when parked 6 Improvement of Changes to traffic management offers the potential to reduce High/Med Traffic vehicle emissions primarily by smoothing flows and reducing Management congestion and reducing the number of times that vehicles systems to reduce need to stop/start and change speed can have a significant venicle emissions Impact on all quality.
-Trainc management also others some notential to reduce the impact of emissions by moving traffic streams further from critical junctions and increasing bus priority.
+All vehicles contribute to air pollution within the City and for that reason the Council operating a Green Fleet Policy which establishes principles to the use of cleaner or alternative fuelled vehicles, cleaner petrol and diesel and retro fit technology will set an example to others.
+Med/Low 3 Share learning from the Councils greener vehicle fleet The City Council could share its experiences with commercial vehicle operators Low/Low 4 Discourage drivers from allowing their engines to idle unnecessarily when parked The Council will consider campaigns to raise awareness and to discourage drivers from allowing their engines to idle when their vehicles are parked for prolonged periods.
+Med/Low 6 Improvement of Traffic Management systems to reduce vehicle emissions Changes to traffic management offers the potential to reduce vehicle emissions primarily by smoothing flows and reducing congestion and reducing the number of times that vehicles need to stop/start and change speed can have a significant impact on air quality.
+Traffic management also offers some potential to reduce the impact of emissions by moving traffic streams further from critical junctions and increasing bus priority.
 Traffic management measures will be considered with Cumbria County Council including the use of "scoot" controlled junctions at key junctions.
-Reduce goods Good vehicles including heavy good and light goods, typically Low/Med vehicle emissions comprising 18% - 20% of traffic within the AQMA. to EULO IV NOX important contribution to improving air quality within the Stanuaru by 2010 AOMA and the rest of the City.
+High/Med Reduce goods vehicle emissions to Euro IV Nox standard by 2010 Good vehicles including heavy good and light goods, typically comprising 18% - 20% of traffic within the AQMA.
+Reducing emissions from goods vehicle would make an important contribution to improving air quality within the AQMA and the rest of the City.
 A considerable number of private operators and companies run goods vehicles within the City.
-The Freight Transport Association and Road Haulage Association represent many of the vehicle operators and could be used as the primary avenue to pursue voluntary compliance Deduce 1 with Euro IV standards by 2010.
-Reduce taxi I nere are around 250 cabs and private hire vehicles registered LOW emissions to Euro Reducing emissions from taxis would contribute to improving 2010 clean air quality within the city.
+The Freight Transport Association and Road Haulage Association represent many of the vehicle operators and could be used as the primary avenue to pursue voluntary compliance with Euro IV standards by 2010.
+Low/Med Reduce taxi emissions to Euro IV standard by 2010 There are around 250 cabs and private hire vehicles registered to operate within the local authority.
+Reducing emissions from taxis would contribute to improving clean air quality within the city.
 The council will investigate taking action through taxi licensing condition to achieve target of operating at Euro IV by 2010.
+Low